 Peter enjoys the practical challenge of understanding family finances and has extensive experience of dealing with high value and complex cases.
 As well as this, Peter is alert to the difficulties of low monetary value cases which can be just as difficult as those with high net worth.
 He has acted on and advised in many TOLATA claims and takes a particular interest in the conveyancing process when acting for unmarried people or for the elderly.
 He also deals with the Matrimonial and Family Proceedings Act 1984 (applications for financial relief following a foreign divorce).

-This scheme was inaugurated in 2012 and Peter has qualified as an Arbitrator within the scheme.
+This scheme was inaugurated in 2012 and Peter qualified as an Arbitrator within the scheme in the early days.

 The scheme covers: financial disputes arising from divorce; claims on inheritance from a child, spouse etc; financial claims made in England and Wales after a divorce abroad; claims for child maintenance between unmarried parents; disputes about ownership of a property between cohabiting couples and civil partnership financial claims.